Zenedith/home-assistant-configs/home/homeassistant/.homeassistant/custom_components/airly/README.md

 # Introduction
-This is a sensor suite for Home Assistant, which provides useful data related to Air Quality.
+This is a sensor suite for [Home Assistant](https://www.home-assistant.io/), which provides useful data related to air quality.
 It utilizes [Airly.eu](http://www.airly.eu) as the data provider.

 # Available sensors:
 | Sensor | Description |